Leucoagaricus rubrotinctus

-Leucoagaricus rubrotinctus is a widespread species of fungus in the family Agaricaceae.
+Leucoagaricus rubrotinctus, commonly known as the red-eyed parasol, is a widespread species of fungus in the family Agaricaceae.
 It was described as new to science in 1884 by American mycologist Charles Horton Peck as Agaricus rubrotinctus.
 Rolf Singer transferred it to the genus Leucoagaricus in 1948.
 The fungus may be a complex of several closely related species.
-It is inedible.

-The cap is reddish brown and convex to flat.
+The cap is up to 8 cm wide, reddish brown, and convex to flat.
 The margin splits and causes lines of the whitish flesh to darken.
 The gills are white and do not stain.
-The stipe is whitish and enlarged at the base, with a fragile ring.
+The stipe is up to 10 cm long, whitish and enlarged at the base, with a fragile ring.
+The species is found in leaf litter in much of North America and is inedible.